qcri-social/AIDR/Understanding-classifiers.md

 Recall is a measure of how sensitive is the classifier for a tag.
 For instance, if the classifier for the tag "missing people" has 80% recall, it means that AIDR is able to find 80% of the messages about missing people and label them as "missing people".

 There is a trade-off between precision and recall.
-You can have a lot of precision at the expense of little recall, and viceversa.
-AUC (Area Under the Curve) can be understand as a summary of precision and recall.
+You can have a lot of precision at the expense of little recall, and vice-versa.
+AUC (Area Under the Curve) can be understood as a summary of precision and recall.

-All you really need to know is 100% AUC means perfection, 50% means very bad, and that acceptable values start at 70%.
+All you really need to know is 100% AUC means perfection, 50% means random behavior which is very bad.
+Acceptable values start at 70%.
 With 80% and 90% you really start to feel the classifier is doing a good job.
 If your classifier doesn't reach that number for a tag, you need more training examples for that tag.

 # What does "confidence" means?